MSN: Multi-Style Network for Trajectory Prediction: Related Work

 Inspired by these approaches, we wish to employ trajectory classification to describe agents' multi-style future decision-making process through an adaptive classification strategy.
-In detail, we first attempt to classify agents into several hidden behavior categories according to their destination plannings as well as their interactive context.
-After that, we train the corresponding feature extraction network for each category in parallel, thus acquiring multiple latent feature spaces with distributional differences.
-Finally, the network could give multiple future predictions with sufficient categorical style differences by randomly sampling features in \emph{multiple} latent distributions simultaneously.
+In detail, we first classify agents into several hidden behavior categories according to their destination planning and interactive context.
+Then, we train the corresponding feature extraction network for each category in parallel, thus acquiring multiple latent feature spaces with distributional differences.
+Finally, the network could simultaneously make multiple future predictions with sufficient categorical style differences by randomly sampling features in \emph{multiple} latent distributions.
 Notably, we do not expect to use the quantitative evaluation of the ``better'' or ``worse'' for each style's prediction.
 Instead, we want to learn multiple differentiated potential latent distributions through the categorical way, thus reflecting agents' multi-style future choices that have ``equal'' status adaptively.

-In this manuscript, we focus on forecasting agents' trajectories in a novel multi-style way.
+This paper focuses on forecasting agents' trajectories in a novel multi-style way.
 The proposed model contains two main prediction stages.
-We utilize two Transformer-based sub-networks, the \emph{style proposal} and the \emph{stylized prediction} sub-networks, to achieve the multi-style prediction goal with the optimization of the novel stylized loss. \FIG{fig_overview} shows the overall architecture of \MODEL, and \FIG{fig_stylized_loss} shows how the stylized loss works when training.
-Detailed structures of sub-networks or layers are listed in \TABLE{tab_method}.
+We utilize two Transformer-based sub-networks, the \emph{style proposal} and the \emph{stylized prediction} sub-networks, to achieve the multi-style prediction goal with the optimization of the novel stylized loss. \FIG{fig_overview} shows the overall architecture of \MODEL, and \FIG{fig_stylized_loss} shows how the stylized loss works.
+Detailed structures and layers are listed in \TABLE{tab_method}.